spiral/docs/cycle/configuration.md

 > You can enable and disable ORM extensions separately.

 ## Configuration
-ORM does no require any configuration.
+ORM does not require any configuration.
 You can specify connections and drivers in DBAL Component configuration.